Wakching/Internship-Tasks-GraphicDesign/Event-Promo/README.md

 ---
 Teaser Video
-A 12-second teaser video that visually extends the poster theme using music, soft motion transitions, and branding.
+A 12-second teaser video that visually extends the poster theme using soft motion transitions, and branding.

 ---